maria-antoniak/goodreads-scraper/README.md

 # Scraping Goodreads Book ids

-You can use the Python script `get_ids/main.py` to collect book ids which can then be used as input to any of the above scripts.
+You can use the Python script `get_ids.py` to collect book ids which can then be used as input to any of the above scripts.

 ## get_ids.py

 ### Input

-This script takes as input a list of queries (the default location is here `input/goodreads_queries.txt`), stored as plain text with one `book_title - book_author` per line.
-The delimiter can be whatever you wish, but it must be specified in the config file here: `get_ids/config.ini` (the default is " - ")
+This script takes as input a list of queries (the default location is here `get_ids/input/goodreads_queries.txt`), stored as plain text with one `book_title - book_author` per line.
+The delimiter can be whatever you wish, but it must be specified in the config file here: `config.ini` (the default is " - ")

 ### Output